-Are you one of the estimated 84.1 million Americans age 18 and older who have pre-diabetes?
+Are you one of the estimated 84.1 million Americans age 18 and older who has pre-diabetes?

-If you have pre-diabetes, you are at high risk of developing type 2 diabetes and also are at increased risk of developing heart disease.
-Pre-diabetes is a condition in which blood glucose levels are higher than normal, but not high enough to be classified as full-blown diabetes.
-Those with pre-diabetes are at increased risk of developing type 2 diabetes within a decade unless they adopt a healthier lifestyle that includes weight loss and more physical activity.
+If you have prediabetes, you are at high risk of developing type 2 diabetes and also are at increased risk of developing heart disease.
+Prediabetes is a condition in which blood glucose levels are higher than normal, but not high enough to be classified as full-blown diabetes.

 - are habitually physically inactive